1977-076A/MaxkGo-BMS-Firmware/README.md

 [ENNOID-BMS Bootloader](https://github.com/EnnoidMe/DieBieMS-Bootloader) Same as DieBieMS bootloader.
 Can be flashed with the BMS Tool in the firmware tab or with an STlink-V2.

-[ENNOID-BMS Configuration tool](https://github.com/EnnoidMe/ENNOID-BMS-Tool) the tool to configure the ENNOID-BMS and upload the bootloader / update the main firmware.
+[MaxkGo-BMS Configuration tool](https://github.com/Maxkgo/MaxkGo-BMS-Tool) the tool to configure the MaxkGo-BMS and upload the bootloader / update the main firmware.

 # Building with GCC